Genoscope-LBGB/hobrac/README.md

   - MASH is ran on all genomes of the selected phylum to determine which one is the closest to the provided assembly
   - HoBRAC chooses the closest Busco dataset to use (based on taxonomy) and Busco is ran on the closest reference genome (based on the MASH distance) and on the assembly.
 A PAF file containing the positions of the Busco genes on the reference and on the assembly is created
   - Minimap2 is launched to align the closest reference (based on the MASH distance) and the assembly
   - Dotplots from the genome-to-genome alignment and the busco positions are generated.
-For convenience, we also provide index files for use in [D-GENIES](https://dgenies.toulouse.inra.fr/)
+For convenience, an alignment viewer is available [here](https://www.genoscope.cns.fr/lbgb/hobrac/)

 On the left is the genome-to-genome alignment of Felimare picta (y-axis) vs Phyllidia flava (x-axis) and on the right the alignment of busco genes for the same genomes.